Fabiobeverton/fabiobeverton/README.md

 - Real-time research integration via RAG
 - Advanced analytics, dashboards, reports, and e-prescriptions
 - Compliance and full audit trail for all clinical interactions
 - Telemedicine integration with complete context history

+> ✅ Built to meet ANS, LGPD, and ISO/IEC 42001 requirements — not just aspirational, but operational.

 ---